simoneboscolo99/5K_JFS/README.md

     git clone git@github.com:simoneboscolo99/5K_JFS.git

-Alternatively, you can download the latest version from the [releases page](https://github.com/simoneboscolo99/5K_JFS/releases).
+Alternatively, you can download the latest version of the code from the [releases page](https://github.com/simoneboscolo99/5K_JFS/releases).

-Describe somewhere the syntax used in scene files
+To check that the code works as expected, you can run the suite of tests using the following command:

+    dotnet test

-To get command-line help, simply run
+To get command-line help for the usage, simply run

     dotnet run